Edgar Cayce

 • Egypt: Next to biblical times, the most significant era for the "life readings" was a pre-dynastic Egyptian civilization consisting of Atlantean refugees.
 Cayce purported to have been an Egyptian priest named "Ra Ta" who built a spiritually-based healing center (the "Temple of Sacrifice") and educational institution (the "Temple Beautiful").
 His diagnostic readings and narratives about the past and future were supposed to be a continuation of his ancient work.
 This civilization also built monuments on the Giza plateau, including the Great Pyramid, and left records of Atlantis in a "hall of records" located under the right paw of the Great Sphinx of Giza.
 These readings bear a close resemblance to books by AMORC founder H. Spencer Lewis.

-• Earth Changes: Cayce coined the term Earth Changes (later widely used in New Age writings), a reference to a series of cataclysm events which he prophesied would take place in future decades - notably including the Earth shifting on its axis, and most of California dropping into the Pacific Ocean following a catastrophic earthquake.
+• Earth Changes: Cayce coined the term Earth Changes (later widely used in New Age writings) to refer to a series of cataclysmic events he prophesied would occur in future decades.
+These included the Earth shifting on its axis and most of California dropping into the Pacific Ocean following a catastrophic earthquake.

 • Cayce "cures": Cayce's medical readings typically prescribe poultices (often of castor oil), osteopathic adjustments, colonic irrigation, massage (often with peanut oil), prayer, folk remedies (e.g. charcoal tablets), various forms of electric medicine, and patent medicines (such as Atomidine), and specific recommendations concerning diet and exercise.
 Cayce is often seen as a practitioner of holistic medicine and has particularly strong philosophical ties with naturopathy.